anikaarevalo/accenture_power_bi/README.md

 ## Installation

-The following software, platforms, and tools were utilised in this project:
+The following software, platform, and tools were utilised in this project:

 1. Power BI
 2. Python
 3. Pandas
-4. Azzure Cosmos DB
+4. Azure Cosmos DB

 ## Usage